msf-ocba/meningitis-app/README.md

 # Meningitis APP

-DHIS2 standard WebApp which controls the generation and management of origin events for Meningitis Linelist metadata.
+DHIS2 standard webapp which controls the generation and management of origin events for _Meningitis Linelist_ metadata.

 ## Overview